Takanoshō Nobuaki

 Takanoshō Nobuaki (隆の勝 伸明) is a Japanese professional sumo wrestler from Kashiwa, Chiba.
 He made his professional debut in March 2010, reaching the top makuuchi division in September 2018.
 His highest rank has been sekiwake.
 He has won three prizes for Fighting Spirit and one for Outstanding Performance.
 He has three gold stars for defeating a yokozuna while ranked as a maegashira and has been a runner-up in three top division tournaments.
-He wrestles for Tokiwayama stable.
+He wrestles for Minatogawa stable (the former Tokiwayama stable).

 Career

 Takanoshō was the fourth of six children, and it was noted early on that he had the physique for sumo, being much bigger than all his siblings.
 He took part in a local sumo tournament in his first year of elementary school, and in junior high he represented Chiba Prefecture in the team competition at the National Junior High School Sumo Championships.
 Future makuuchi wrestler Daishōhō was on the same team.
 Upon graduating from junior high he entered Chiganoura stable (since renamed), run by ex-sekiwake Masudayama.
 He took the shikona of Masunoshō (舛ノ勝) and made his debut in March 2010.
-He was a member of the same entry class as Kagayaki and Chiyono-ō.
+He was a member of the same entry class as Kagayaki and Chiyonoō.
 He reached the sandanme division in July 2011, and the makushita division in May 2012.
 In 2014 he twice fell back to sandanme but returned immediately both times, and had established himself as a makushita regular by January 2015.
 In April 2016 his stablemaster retired and the stable moved to the Takanohana ichimon, with former komusubi Takamisugi taking over as head coach.
 In January 2017, he changed the spelling of his shikona name to 舛の勝.
 Benefiting from increased training opportunities at the Takanohana and Ōnomatsu stables, he earned promotion to the sekitori ranks with a 6–1 record at makushita 3 in September 2017.
 To mark the occasion he changed his shikona to Takanoshō, reflecting his change of stablemaster.
 He was the first wrestler from Kashiwa to win promotion to the jūryō division since Kirinji 44 years earlier.